inex/ixp-manager-docs-md/docs/dev/vagrant.md

 # Vagrant

-For development purposes, we have both [Docker](docker.md) and Vagrant build files.
+For development purposes, we have Vagrant build files.

 The Vagrant file was updated for IXP Manager v7.

 ## Quick Vagrant with VirtualBox

+*Note the developers use Parallels (see below) and have not tested on VirtualBox for sometime.*

 If you want to get IXP Manager with Vagrant and VirtualBox up and running quickly, follow these steps: